cassisob/cassisob/README.md

 Feel free to check out some of my work or connect with me on LinkedIn: linkedin.com/in/cassiano-sobierai

-You can also check out @copinhaesports on Instagram — a community I created to support local e-sports.
+You can also check out @esportscopinha on Instagram — a community I created to support local e-sports.
 Over 90 teams have participated and we’ve hosted 5 in-person events (4 of which were held in gymnasiums!).

-See you online ;)
+See you online ;)<br>
 Cassiano.